-Along with improving physical health, quitting smoking can improve one's financial health.
-Use the cost calculator link to help clients figure out how much money they can save by quitting. https://smokefree.gov/quit-smoking/why-you-should-quit/how-much-will-you-save
+Along with improving physical and mental health, quitting smoking can improve one's financial health.
+Use the cost calculator link at https://smokefree.gov/quit-smoking/why-you-should-quit/how-much-will-you-save to help clients figure out how much money they can save by quitting.